 Norton, David The King James Bible : A Short History from Tyndale to Today (Cambridge University Press 2011) surveys the development of the 1611 version, including drawing attention to the debt owed to Tyndale.

 Reformation is a leading journal for the publication of scholarship concerning the Reformation era founded by Professor David Daniell.
 It addresses any aspect of the Reformation, broadly considered.
 Possible topics include, but are not limited to, theology, church history, or religious matters Protestant, Catholic, and Radical; English and Continental literature; social, political, and intellectual history; art history and architecture; music; the Bible, biblical scholarship and translation; translation, scholarship, and education more generally.
-Currently the editor is Hannibal Hamlin, Associate Professor in the Department of English at The Ohio State University.
-He can be contacted by prospective authors at email@example.com.
+Currently the editor is Mark Rankin, Associate Professor of English at James Madison University, Virginia.
+He can be contacted by prospective authors at firstname.lastname@example.org.
 For further information about the Journal, including online access to some back editions, see Maney Publishing at maneypublishing.com/index.php/journals/ref.
+Tyndale Society members whose subscription includes Reformation have the benefit of free access to the online archive.

 The Table of Contents for Volume 1 can be accessed from a link on the Journals page.